Hiking to the Summit

 - SCUBA divers MUST wait at least 24 hours before ascending Mauna Kea to avoid getting the “bends”.
 This means that if you were diving less than 24 hours ago, you should not be reading this on Mauna Kea.

 - There are serious and potentially fatal consequences of hiking at high altitude....Mauna Kea IS HIGH ALTITUDE.
 Be familiar with the symptoms (described below) of Acute Mountain Sickness (AMS), High Altitude Pulmonary Edema (HAPE), and High Altitude Cerebral Edema (HACE).
 If you have had any of these conditions before, you are more susceptible to getting it again -- check with your personal physician before hiking on Maunakea.

 - Before you hike please register at the VIS via the form in the box next to the VIS doorway.
 Include all information requested, for your own safety.
 Please check-in with VIS staff upon your return.

 - Help out by removing trash you find along the trail.

 - Carry plastic bags, etc., for human waste.
-Porta-potties are provided near the intersection of the trail with the upper paved road, six miles up from the VIS.
+Porta-potties are provided near the intersection of the trail with the upper paved road, five miles up from the VIS.
 All other waste should be carried out with you and disposed of properly.